 What every social media policy should include

-There are some things you’d think you wouldn’t need to tell people — like don’t use your company’s social accounts to shout about contentious political issues or write about ‘getting slizzerd’.
-But when your company’s reputation is on the line, you can’t make assumptions.
-Instead, you need to spell out exactly what’s appropriate and what’s not so that you never have to reprimand an employee for posting a screenshot of your banking information.
+All that’s to say, you need to spell out exactly what’s appropriate and what’s not so that you never have to reprimand an employee for posting a screenshot of your banking details.

 A well-crafted social media policy will empower your staff and protect your brand.
-But to see those benefits in action, your policy needs be clear, comprehensive and consistent.
+But to see those benefits in action, your policy needs to be clear, comprehensive and consistent.

 Here are some essential ingredients you need to include: